remi71350-droid/perception-lab/README.md

 ## Using PerceptionLab

 **Run tab**
 Pick a clip and a profile.
-Watch boxes, masks, track IDs with short tails, and OCR overlays.
-A small panel shows FPS and per-stage latency.
-Expand the latest JSON event to inspect exact outputs.
+Watch boxes, soft masks, track IDs with comet tails, and OCR labels.
+Toggle overlays, filter classes, adjust mask opacity, confidence and NMS.
+A HUD shows FPS and per‑stage latency; the event log is one click away.
+Use provider overrides for single‑frame detection, and export side‑by‑side via the compare slider.

 **Evaluate tab**
 Select the labeled subset and tasks.
 See mAP@0.5, mean IoU, IDF1, and OCR accuracy with small plots.

 **Metrics tab**
 Prometheus metrics are exported by the API.
-Grafana shows latency histograms and FPS trends.
+Built‑in mini‑charts show FPS and per‑stage latencies; Grafana provides richer dashboards.

 **Reports tab**
 Generate `runs/<id>/report.pdf`.
-The report includes provenance, metrics, latency plots, and three annotated frames.
+The report includes a pipeline diagram, provenance table, metrics, latency histograms, and three annotated frames.
+Quick links show where to download `events.jsonl` and `metrics.json`.

 **Fusion tab**
 Visualize a single KITTI frame with LiDAR points projected onto the RGB image.

+**Interview mode**
+A 2‑minute sequence that: runs realtime briefly, prompts a realtime vs accuracy comparison, surfaces telemetry, and generates a PDF for the latest run with success toasts.

 ---